redkite-labs/redkitecms-docs/cookbook/redkite-cms-practical-manual-part-2.rst

 "redkite-content-management-system".

-While it is not mandatory, you should fill the "Title" and the "Description" information because of search engines indexation, helping the SEO of the website.
+While it is not mandatory, you should fill the "Title" and the "Description" information because it is important when search engines will index your page.

-Another important section for SEO (Search Engines Optimization) is the "Sitemap" section, where you can assign the priority to page indexation.
+Another important section for SEO (Search Engines Optimization) is the "Sitemap" one, where you can assign the priority to page.

 When you are done, click the "Save" button to add the page to your website, then close the panel by clicking the bottom of panel.